 Daniel first taught at the Saidye Bronfmann Centre (now called the Segal Centre) in Montreal, and then ran the Writer’s Group at ATP, from ‘89 to ‘94.
 In the mid-90s he ran - and taught at - the Theatre Calgary School, and then founded and ran the EPCOR CENTRE Theatre School (now: Arts Commons); in 2005 he left EPCOR to found Quest Theatre School.
-In 2010 he established Calgary Actors’ Studio, with over 3000 students so far.
+In 2010 he established Calgary Actors’ Studio, with almost 5000 students so far.

 Daniel Libman’s teaching experience also includes the drama departments at University of Calgary, University of Lethbridge, Red Deer College and Mount Royal University as full-time instructor, visiting professional and/or workshop provider and through Calgary Opera's Let's Create an Opera program.
 He has also taught hundreds of specialized drama workshops in the CBE & the CSSD, and continues to teach in Calgary schools as artist-in-residence.
 And he's very proud of having such excellent Musical Theatre Instructors and Acting Instructors at CAS as well!
 See below.